 - Add social proof.
-You can use a customer reviews app to capture product reviews on your website and integrate others from third-party sites like Google or Facebook.
+You can use a customer reviews app to capture product reviews on your website and integrate others from third-party sites like search engines or Facebook.

-Now you’re all set to add a product (or adjust an existing one) in your store!
+Now you’re all set to add a product (or adjust an existing one) in your online store!